 Like active-duty military members, National Guard members are eligible for federal tuition assistance and other education programs.

 Depending on where you live, you may also receive additional state tuition benefits for joining the National Guard.
-Texas for example, has the Hazelwood Act, which offers tuition benefits for Texas residents who join the active duty, guard or reserves.
+The Hazelwood Act in Texas, for example, offers tuition benefits for Texas residents who join the active duty, guard or reserves.
 Take the time to research your state's benefits.

 National Guard members may choose to stay covered through their civilian employer or purchase a private health insurance plan.
-However, they also have an additional source of health care coverage available to them through the TRICARE Reserve Select plan.
-Read more advice on making the health insurance decision that's best for you and your family.
+However, they also have additional insurance coverage available to them through the TRICARE Reserve Select plan.
+Find out what’s best for you and your family by reading advice on choosing between TRICARE and civilian health insurance.

 National Guard members are eligible for federal retirement benefits when they've earned enough "time in service."
 Time spent on state active duty doesn't count toward federal retirement.